Benefits of Thyroids Hormones

 When this occurs, it’s likely that you’ll have to implement medication in order to optimise your natural synthesis again – this is obviously not an ideal end result, and not supplementing appropriately (in accordance with the guidelines of a medical professional) should dependancy develop is almost definitely going to lead to hypothyroidism (as a result of a chronic deficiency in T3.)
 You can actually avert this situation by administering T3 medication in an intermittent fashion.
 We’ll shortly advise on how best to follow this procedure.

-Though this may sound somewhat alarming, it is truly no different to the suppression of natural testosterone levels that takes place when integrating anabolic steroids – though no “PCT” (Post Cycle Therapy) is needed in this instance provided you integrate this product appropriately.
+Though this may sound somewhat alarming, it is truly no different to the suppression of natural testosterone levels that takes place when integrating anabolic steroids – though no “PCT” (Post Cycle Therapy) is needed in this instance, provided you integrate this product appropriately.
 Some people worry that the use of T3 (or T4) actually permanently damages the thyroid gland – it is likely that their concern largely comes as a result of the potential for organic hormone suppression as mentioned above as opposed to lasting damage.

-Their isn’t any particularly discerning evidence to prove that T3 can permanently damage the thyroid gland in any way – however, there is a great deal to suggest that normal functionality will typically resume within a maximum of 6 months after ceasing administration of T3.
+There isn’t any particularly discerning evidence to prove that T3 can permanently damage the thyroid gland in any way – however, there is a great deal to suggest that normal functionality will typically resume within a maximum of 6 months after ceasing administration of T3.

-The above results also came after a period of continuous as opposed to intermittent use.
+The above results also come after a period of continuous as opposed to intermittent use.
 As a result, it’s impossible to state at this stage that permanent damage is likely.
 Genetics will always play a huge part in the outcome of any exogenous substance use though, and it should be noted that whilst permanent damage is unlikely it will always be possible.

-It’s possible to permanently damage the body when taking almost any over the counter medication, though the documented instances of this happening are almost negligible.
+It’s possible to permanently damage the body when taking almost any over-the-counter medication, though the documented instances of this happening are almost negligible.
 This should give you a better overview in regards to any concern you might have about this element of usage.

 What Is T4 Going To Do For Me?